aws/aws-iot-device-sdk-swift/Documentation/FAQ.md

         * An intermediate device certificate that is used to generate the key.
         * When using the samples, the certificate can look like this: `--cert abcde12345-certificate.pem.crt`
     * Key files
-        * You must generated and downloaded the private and public keys that are used to verify that communications are coming from you
+        * You must generated and downloaded the private and public keys that are used to verify that communications are coming from you.
         * When using the samples, you only need the private key.
 For example: `--key abcde12345-private.pem.key`
     * Root CA certificates
-        * Download the root CA certificate file that corresponds to the type of data endpoint and cipher suite you're using (usually Amazon Root CA 1)
+        * Download the root CA certificate file that corresponds to the type of data endpoint and cipher suite you're using (usually Amazon Root CA 1).
         * Root CA certificates are generated and provided by Amazon.
 You can [download a certificate](https://www.amazontrust.com/repository/) from Amazon Trust Service or while getting the other certificates from the [AWS Management Console](https://console.aws.amazon.com/).
         * When using the sample, the certificate can look like this: `--ca_file root-CA.crt`